mateuszbaran/CovarianceEstimation.jl/README.md

 In this section, `X` is the data matrix of size `n × p`, `S` is the sample covariance matrix with `S = κ (Xc' * Xc)` where `κ` is either `n` (uncorrected) or `n-1` (corrected) and `Xc` is the centred data matrix (see [docs](https://mateuszbaran.github.io/CovarianceEstimation.jl/dev)).

-* `Simple`: basic corrected and uncorrected sample covariance (via the `Statistics` package)
+* `SimpleCovariance`: basic corrected and uncorrected sample covariance (implemented in `StatsBase.jl`).

 **Time complexity**: `O(p²n)` with a low constant

 ### Sample covariance based methods

 These methods build an estimator of the covariance derived from `S`.
+They are implemented using abstract covariance estimation interface from `StatsBase.jl`.

 * `LinearShrinkage`: James-Stein type estimator of the form `(1-λ)S+λF` where `F` is a target and `λ∈[0,1]` a shrinkage intensity.
   - common targets are implemented following the taxonomy given in [**1**] along with Ledoit-Wolf optimal shrinkage intensities [**2**].